Sarin used in two Syria chemical attacks point to military stockpiles - UN

 The team of experts led by Paulo Pinheiro concluded that sarin a deadly nerve agent was used in total in three incidents: in the Damascus suburb of Al-Ghouta on August 21, in Khan al-Assal near Aleppo on March 19, and in Saraqeb near the northern town of Idlib in April 2013, Reuters reported. write me a research paper

-"The evidence available concerning the nature, quality and quantity of the agents used on 21 August indicated that the perpetrators likely had access to the chemical weapons stockpile of the Syrian military, as well as the expertise and equipment necessary to manipulate safely large amount of chemical agents," the UN investigators said in the report. visualize custom essay writing for people who have any failures of your study
+"The evidence available concerning the nature, quality and quantity of the agents used on 21 August indicated that the perpetrators likely had access to the chemical weapons stockpile of the Syrian military, as well as the expertise and equipment necessary to manipulate safely large amount of chemical agents," the UN investigators said in the report.
+Proclaim superior papers club instantly.
+Be the ideal inside your program!

 They also concluded that the attack in Khan al-Assal in March used the same chemical agents and bore exactly the same hallmarks as the Al-Ghouta attack in August.

 But Pinheiro's report did not give any reliable casualty figures from the attacks and was only able to determine "that at least several hundred people were affected."